*This article has been updated for accuracy, August 2020

 In addition to Kamebishi soy salt, At The Meadow has a wide variety of other salts.

 From Salt Traders you can buy everything from animal licks and porcini salt, to the highly recommended smoked salt.
 You can buy blended salts, and assortments.
 You can buy in bulk.
 The selections are fun to browse.
+Their towers of a variety of tastes make great gifts.

 The Spice House sells a variety of salts.
 They also have recipes to make your own blended salts, which are fantastic.
 The recipe for “Incredible Seasoning Salt” for example, is shared by a cook whose father found it in the 1970’s.